Shetland: Geography and geology

 The geology of Shetland is complex, with numerous faults and fold axes.
 These islands are the northern outpost of the Caledonian orogeny, and there are outcrops of Lewisian, Dalradian and Moine metamorphic rocks with histories similar to their equivalents on the Scottish mainland.
 There are also Old Red Sandstone deposits and granite intrusions.
 The most distinctive feature is the ophiolite in Unst and Fetlar which is a remnant of the Iapetus Ocean floor made up of ultrabasic peridotite and gabbro.

 Much of Shetland's economy depends on the oil-bearing sediments in the surrounding seas.
 Geological evidence shows that in around 6100 BC a tsunami caused by the Storegga Slide hit Shetland, as well as the west coast of Norway, and may have created a wave of up to 25 m high in the voes where modern populations are highest.

 The highest point of Shetland is Ronas Hill at 450 m.
 The Pleistocene glaciations entirely covered the islands.
 During that period, the Stanes of Stofast, a 2000-tonne glacial erratic, came to rest on a prominent hilltop in Lunnasting.

+It has been estimated that there are about 275 sea stacks in Scotland of which some 110 are around the coasts of Shetland.
+For many of them, there is no record of any attempt by rock climbers to ascend them.

-Shetland has a national scenic area which, unusually, includes a number of discrete locations: Fair Isle, Foula, South West Mainland (including the Scalloway Islands), Muckle Roe, Esha Ness, Fethaland and Herma Ness.
+Shetland is a national scenic area which, unusually, includes some discrete locations: Fair Isle, Foula, South West Mainland (including the Scalloway Islands), Muckle Roe, Esha Ness, Fethaland and Herma Ness.
 The total area covered by the designation is 41,833 ha, of which 26,347 ha is marine (i.e. below low tide).

 In October 2018, legislation came into force in Scotland to prevent public bodies, without good reason, showing Shetland in a separate box in maps, as had often been the practice.
-The legislation requires the islands to be "displayed in a manner that accurately and proportionately represents their geographical location in relation to Scotland", so as make clear the islands' real distance from other areas.
+The legislation requires the islands to be "displayed in a manner that accurately and proportionately represents their geographical location in relation to the rest of Scotland", so as make clear the islands' real distance from other areas.